Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Result

 The scaling relations between the light-curve characteristics and the properties of the progenitor are useful to constrain the nature of SNe II.
 In the literature, ejecta mass ($M_{\rm eje}$), progenitor radius ($R$) and the explosion energy ($E$) are frequently employed as independent variables.
 Although other quantities, for example, opacity of the envelope ($\kappa$), ionization temperature of hydrogen ($T_{\rm I}$) or the helium fraction in the envelope ($X_{\rm He}$) are sometimes involved in deriving the scaling relations (\citealt{popov93, kasen09}), they are of secondary importance, and most of the analysis focus on $M_{\rm eje}$, $R$ and $E$ (\citealt{kepler16,goldberg19}).

 Based on the analytical model where the effects of radiative diffusion and hydrogen recombination are included, \citet{popov93} derived the scaling relations for the nickle-free models;

-Here, $V_{\rm p, 0}$ and $t_{\rm p,0}$ are the magnitude and duration of the plateau in $V$-band without radioactive heating. \citet{kasen09} also reached to the similar results.
+Here, $V_{\rm p, 0}$ and $t_{\rm p,0}$ are the magnitude and duration of the plateau in $V$-band without radioactive heating.
+Here we only show the scaling because the constant terms vary between different works. \citet{kasen09} also reached to the similar results.

 It is controversial as to which of the ejecta mass or the hydrogen-rich envelope mass should be used as an independent variable when applying the scaling relations of \cite{popov93}.
 For example, \citet{kepler16} employed $M_{\rm Henv}$, while \citet{goldberg19} suggested to use $M_{\rm eje}$ after finding some hydrogen elements are mixed deeply into the interior of the star due to Rayleigh Taylor instability (RTI).
+In a recent work, \citet{hsu24} find using $M_{\rm Henv}$ as a parameter can better characterize the scaling relations.
 In this work, we employ the artificial `boxcar' average to mimic large scale mixing, which is frequently adopted in SN II light curve modeling \citep{kasen09,snec15}.
 Based on this scheme, the hydrogen-rich envelope is only weakly mixed into the inner region and models with the same $M_{\rm Henv}$ have very similar light curves despite their large difference in $M_{\rm eje}$, as demonstrated in \S 3.1.
 We therefore adopt $M_{\rm Henv}$ rather than $M_{\rm eje}$ as the independent variable throughout this work.

 We start with measuring the plateau magnitudes and duration of the $V$-band light curves in our model grid.
 There are several methods available to define the plateau duration, based on either theoretical models or observables.
 For example, \citet{goldberg19} defined $t_{\rm p}$ as the phase when the opacity of the inner boundary of the ejecta drops to $\tau$=10 ($t_{\rm \tau=10}$).
 Motivated by observation, \citet{valenti16} proposed to fit the light curves by the function